amengemeda/Banking-application/README.md

-# Bank application using Java
+# Simple Banking application

-Bank application.
-Windows application.
-Using Java and Javafx
+A simple Window application implemented using Java and JavaFx